 Dinner is available on most nights by arrangement (book 24 hours in advance); when unavailable you can go to Dunmore East, just three miles away.

-On site there is swimming and beach or coastal walks, and other activities like sea fishing, sailing, riding and golf are all available nearby.
+On site there is swimming and beach or coastal walks; other activities like sea fishing, sailing, riding and golf are all available nearby, and Sheila is just the person to guide you in the direction that will most interest you.